rallykevin/rallykevin.github.io/_includes/aboutme.md

 I also was granted for scholarships
 * <strong>BK21+ Scholarship</strong> by the Ministry of Education of Korea (Mar.
 2020-present)
 * <strong>SNU graduate student schoparship</strong> by Seoul National University (Mar.
 2022-Feb.
 2024)

+### Miscellaneous (rather gibberish)
+I used to play baseball a lot as a short-stop position during my undergraduate years.
+I really wanted to be a pitcher but seems that my elbow is not strong enough even for a university division.
+I also liked to develop gadgets that I suddenly got interested in, such as 3D printers and scanners, electric wheel for bicycles.
+I began having hands-on works on computer security during my military service.

+I like watching Formula 1.
+Great fan of Red Bull Racing.
+Sometimes I also watch Le Mans and Daytona 24 hour races as white noise during coding.